Education at the Middle School: Grades 5-8

 Our students participate in an overnight study trip each year, allowing them to look outside our school environment to the larger world community.
 These trips deepen relationships amongst students and teachers through team building and class bonding activities.

-Students at Prospect Sierra begin their study of world languages in fifth grade, selecting French or Spanish.
+Students at Prospect Sierra continue their study of world languages in fifth grade.
 In learning a second language, students draw on their knowledge of the world around them and on skills developed in the language arts program.
 In each grade, students learn in a safe environment in which, as often as possible, only the target language is spoken.
+Bridging from the elementary school Spanish program, fifth graders take Spanish.
+Sixth, seventh, and eighth graders take either French or Spanish.

 Activities in the core AfterSchool program include academic support as well as free time to enjoy outdoor playtime, board games, and other fun social activities.
 A diverse menu of enrichment activities are also offered.
 A delicious healthy snack is provided each day, and the program runs daily from dismissal until as late as 6:00 p.m.